ASHTANGA VINYASA YOGA

-A note for the ladies; it is advised not to do Ashtanga on the heavy days of your menstrual cycle, you might take the first day of your practice off or do some gentle or restorative asanas instead.
+A note for the ladies; it is recommended not to do an Ashtanga practice on the heavy days of your menstrual cycle.
+It is recommended to take rest on the first three days of your cycle, otherwise known as 'ladies holiday' or practice some gentle or restorative asanas instead.
 Menstruation is an apanic (downward moving) process.
 Everytime we engage the bandhas we are messing with the apanic (downward moving) energy which can easily disturb your cycle.

 What is tradition?
 How do the teachings survive?
 The Sanskrit terms sampradāya and paramparā are often thrown around to invoke authority and authenticity.
 What do they mean?
 According to our latest guest faculty, Dr. Daniela Bevilacqua: